 - is of average or above average intelligence

-- has a combination of the learning dysfunctions that are described in the Descriptions of Learning Dysfunctions on our web site and in our brochure
+- has a combination of the learning difficulties that are described in the Descriptions of Learning Difficulties on our web site and in our brochure

 - does not have severe intellectual, cognitive, emotional or behavioural disorders that would significantly affect his or her ability to participate in the Arrowsmith Program.